athomasq/athomasq.github.io/navigation/blog.md

 - Say no to good ideas, so that you can work on great ideas
 - Prioritize ruthlessly
 - Avoid distractions and "shiny new toys"
-- Lean into what you do well
+- Lean into what you do best
+- If you find something that works, just keep doing it
+- Diversification doesn't make sense for early-stage startups
 - It's very hard to do multiple things well in parallel
-- Don't diversify too soon - if you find something that works, just keep doing it
-- Don't optimize or automate too soon - do things that don't scale
+- Don't optimize or automate too soon, do things that don't scale
 - Learn to tune out all the noise, hype and nonsense
 - Consistency of effort has a huge compounding effect over time
 - Pay attention to little details
-- Regularly ask yourself if you are working on the right things
+- Constantly ask yourself if you are working on the right things

 **2. Speed**
 - Speed is your biggest advantage over the established competition